FerreroJeremy/Cross-Language-Dataset/README.md

 * documents were written by multiple types of authors: from average to professionals.

+A complete description of the dataset and an evaluation of the state-of-the-art cross-language textual similarity detection methods on this latter will be published soon in the paper:

+<i>A Multilingual, Multi-Style and Multi-Granularity Dataset for Cross-Language Textual Similarity Detection.
+Jérémy Ferrero, Frédéric Agnès, Laurent Besacier and Didier Schwab.
+To appear at LREC 2016.</i>

 ### Characteristics

 Sub-corpus | Alignment | Authors | Translations | Translators | Alteration